kakaroto/Beyond20/docs/faq.md

 For example, if you want it to ask you if you want to apply the Bless bonus on every roll, you could set it to : `+?{Use Bless|Yes,1d4|No,0}`

-Of course, the use of macros will only work on Roll 20, not on FVTT.
+Of course, the use of such macros will only work on Roll 20, not on Foundry VTT.

 ### How can I use this non-standard spell or feature ?